lytinahome/Slave-Trade-Volume1/README.md

 **R program: impute region.R**

-* impute region info by multinomial model.
+* imputed region info by multinomial model.

 **Output of the program**